Exercise traps to avoid

 5. Cycling Stresses Your Undercarriage

 Fact: perineums are not designed to be sat on!
-Cycling puts pressure on the pudendal nerve in men, which can cause erectile dysfunction.
+Cycling puts pressure on the pudendal nerve in men, which can cause

 You can help protect yourself by choosing a wider, rectangular-shaped saddle with extra padding, wearing padded bike shorts, and taking regular breaks on long rides.